If I see one more person exclaiming how minimalism has changed their life for the better, I think I might scream.

 What is Minimalism?

-So before I proceed to tell you how minimalism was not the answer to a happier life, let’s first get an understanding of what minimalism is.
+So before I proceed to tell you how minimalism was not the answer to a happier life for me, let’s first get an understanding of what minimalism is.
 Becoming a minimalist means a lot of things to different people.

 Minimalism is either one of the following (depending on who you are talking to):